CMagnac/CMagnac-first-blog/_posts/2022-10-16-second-post.md

 More informations on [HSK](https://en.wikipedia.org/wiki/Hanyu_Shuiping_Kaoshi)

-## First Step : create a virtual environment.
+## First step : create a virtual environment.

 Learning how to create and work with virtual environment is a good habit to take.